 Courses & Capstone

 The 9-credit Concentration in Biomedical Science Policy & Advocacy consists of two courses and a capstone project which students take as part of their master’s program.
+The total number of credits for the program is the same as for students not enrolled in the concentration.

 The Biomedical Science Policy & Advocacy Capstone Project gives you hands-on experience in policy advising.
 You’ll go through the entire process of drafting a bill proposal – identifying an issue, developing a proposal to address it, and gathering references and arguments to support your policy.
 You will be matched with a mentor with experience in the topic you choose to pursue.
 At the end of the project, you will have a substantial proposal suitable for publication in a peer-reviewed journal.